gndec-yjs/PAL/Contents/Experiment_2.md

 * **Moderate corrosion:** Remove loose concrete, clean bars, apply corrosion inhibitor, repair with polymer-modified mortar.
 * **Severe corrosion:** Replace damaged concrete, add reinforcement if required, use micro-concrete/jacketing.

----

 ## 8. Preventive Measures *(Sample – for reference only)*

-* Ensure adequate concrete cover during construction.
+* Ensure adequate concrete cover during construction (as per IS 456).
 * Use high-quality concrete with low permeability.
 * Provide waterproofing and drainage to prevent seepage.
 * Use corrosion-resistant steel (CRS/TMT with coating).
 * Apply protective coatings and perform regular maintenance checks.

----

 ## 9. Results *(Sample – for reference only)*